-The F424AF supports up to four (4) hot-swap 3.5" SAS/SATA drives in trays for each node for a total of sixteen (16) drives.
-These drives are hot-swappable units and are connected to two backplanes (that provides power and control).
+The F418IF2 supports up to two (2) fixed 2.5" SAS/SATA drives in rear mounted trays for each node for a total of sixteen (16) drives.
+These drives are fixed units and are connected to the serverboard that provides power and control.